Take a look at our glossary, where we explain relevant terms relating to investments in forests and agriculture.

 ForestFinance projects are currently located in Germany, Colombia, Panama, Peru and Morocco.
 Learn more about our project locations here.

-Each of your ForestFinance investments is a contribution to environmental and climate protection, supporting the reforestation of fallow land in Panama and Peru and the sustainable transformation of monocultures into mixed forests in Vietnam and Colombia.
-Your trees help to improve the soil quality; they act as natural water storage and provide habitats for rare plant and animal species.
+We foster nature conservation and climate protection: through the reforestation of fallow land in Panama and Peru and the sustainable conversion of monocultures in Vietnam and Colombia or organic farming in Morocco.
+The trees that we plant together help to improve soil quality.
+They are natural water reservoirs and home to rare and endangered plant and animal species.

 The ForestFinance Group is an important contact for economic, forest scientific and development organisations.
 In particular our good networks in the project countries and our commitment to sustainable development are reasons why our partners trust us.